DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The next stop on my movie location trip was Guadix Station.

-Guadix Station is located in the city of Guadix, in the province of Granada, Spain.
-Guadix is known for its cave houses, but the station is what I came for.
+Guadix Station is located in the city of Guadix in Granada, Spain.
+Guadix is known for its cave houses, but I came for the station.

 The station building features traditional Spanish architecture, old-world charm, and historic architecture, making it a popular location for period films.